sathishbabu96/graphpipe/docs/guide/user-guide/overview.md

 ![image](_media/gparch.001.jpg)

-In the code we are releasing we provide:
+In the code we provide:

 * A minimalist machine learning transport specification based on [flatbuffers]
 * Simple, efficient reference model servers for [Tensorflow], [Caffe2], and [ONNX].